This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Can you switch a snake from live to frozen?

-Yes, you can successfully switch snakes from live to frozen prey.
+Yes, you can switch your snake from live to frozen prey with patience and proper technique.

 How to get your snake to eat frozen?